freiland/national-parks-api/README.md

 * Run `rspec` in your command line to run test specifications.
 * Running the server: Run `rails s` in the terminal.
 This will start a server, which you can access by entering `localhost:3000` in your browser.

+## Further Exploration

+This app uses the gem 'will_paginate' to paginate results from an API call.
+Instead of all results matching the call being displayed at once to user, pagination displays a specified number of results.
+For this exercise, I have the pagination returning 5 results.

+To view the paginated results navigate to localhost:3000/paginate.

 ## Technologies Used

 * Ruby